12 Secrets Your Christmas Tree Wishes You Knew

 Christmas trees can trigger allergies

 Pick a tree that’s one foot shorter than the height of the display area, so you have room for your stand.
-(Fast fact: While the trailer that transports the Rockefeller Center Christmas tree can handle a tree up to 125 feet tall, the width of New York City streets limits the height of the trees to 110 feet.
-A typical Rock Center tree is around 75 feet, but the 1999 Norway spruce was a record 100 feet.)
+Fast fact: While the trailer that transports the Rockefeller Center Christmas tree can handle a tree up to 125 feet tall, the width of New York City streets limits the height of the trees to 110 feet.
+A typical Rock Center tree is around 75 feet, but the 1999 Norway spruce was a record 100 feet.
+For some more notable trees, take a look at the most famous (and infamous) White House Christmas trees through the years.

 Don’t be in a rush to decorate us

 Most real trees will settle and open up over a couple of hours, so you should wait to start hanging lights and ornaments.
-Not sure how to decorate your tree?
-Start with these DIY Christmas ornaments you’ll be proud to hang up.
+Find out how the royal family decorates their Christmas trees.
+You can also make some DIY Christmas decorations to make your home stand out.

 Don’t skimp on lights when trimming us